iotaledger/introduction-docs/docs/guides/dev_guide.md

 # Developer guide to Chrysalis

 This is a quick guide meant to help you navigate through some of the differences you will encounter while migrating to IOTA Chrysalis.

 ## A note about seeds and addresses

-In Chrysalis, all ternary conversions have been removed which results in a better and faster developer experience.
+In Chrysalis, all ternary conversions apart from PoW have been removed which results in a better and faster developer experience.

 Additionally, the WOTS-Signature has been replaced by a Ed25519 signature scheme.
 This means that you can now use an address multiple times to send and receive coins if you wish.